 SACA sees the extractive industries as highly damaging to our planet and, in the context of the increasing impact of global warming, want to see the world ‘s peoples breaking their dependence on fossil fuels and moving to the use of sustainable forms of energy.

-In the meantime, however, SACA, in collaboration with other agencies, is promoting a new model for natural resource extraction.
-Presently, the model being promoted by corporations and States is one in which the initial plans for exploration and extraction of natural resources are developed by the corporations, with perhaps some involvement by the State, but with little or no involvement of the affected indigenous communities or people.
+In the meantime, however, SACA, in collaboration with other agencies including Agip (ENI) oil company, is promoting a new model for natural resource extraction.
+Before now, the model being promoted by corporations and States is one in which the initial plans for exploration and extraction of natural resources are developed by the corporations, with perhaps some involvement by the State, but with little or no involvement of the affected indigenous communities or people.
 The corporations control the extractive operations and take the resources and profits from it, with the State gaining royalties or taxes, and indigenous peoples at best being offered benefits in the form of employment or community development projects that typically pale in economic value in comparison to the profits gained by the corporations.

 According to the Special Rapporteur for the United Nations on Indigenous Peoples, this is a model with strong colonial overtones, in which the indigenous peoples see their territories again encroached upon by outsiders who control aspects of their habitats and take from them, even when done with the promise of corporate social responsibility.